Serenic: Antidopaminergic agents

 Antipsychotics, which are dopamine D_{2} receptor antagonists, are well-known as reducing aggression in humans and have been clinically employed for this purpose.
 Molindone is under development for the treatment of impulsive aggression in children and adolescents with attention deficit hyperactivity disorder (ADHD).

+Anticonvulsants and mood stabilizers

+Certain anticonvulsants and mood stabilizers, including valproic acid/divalproex sodium, carbamazepine, oxcarbazepine, phenytoin, lamotrigine, topiramate, and lithium, have been found to be effective in the treatment of aggression.
+Certain others, including gabapentin and tiagabine, may also have antiaggressive effects.
+Conversely, levetiracetam has been found to be ineffective.
+Although anticonvulsants have been found to be effective for treating aggression, it has been reported that many of the same drugs might also produce anger, aggression, and irritability in people with epilepsy.

 Beta blockers

 Beta blockers, or β-adrenergic receptor antagonists, have been used to treat aggression and agitation.
 Beta blockers that have been used for such purposes include propranolol, pindolol, and nadolol.

+Psychostimulants

+Psychostimulants like methylphenidate and amphetamines as well as the atypical antipsychotic risperidone are useful in reducing aggression and oppositionality in children and adolescents with attention-deficit hyperactivity disorder (ADHD), antisocial personality disorder, and autism spectrum disorder with moderate to large effect sizes and greater effectiveness than other studied medications.
+Another meta-analysis found that methylphenidate slightly reduced irritability while amphetamines increased the risk of irritability several-fold in children with ADHD however.
+Other research has found no impact of amphetamine or methamphetamine on aggression in humans.

 Cholinergic agents

 Nicotinic acetylcholine receptors within the CNS, specifically α_{7} homopentameric receptors, are implicated in the regulation of aggression.
 The serenic effect of nicotine is well documented both in laboratory animals and humans, and, conversely, nicotinic receptor antagonists and nicotine withdrawal are associated with irritability and aggression.
 Additionally, nicotinic receptors are required for rabies virus entry into a neuron, and the dysfunction of these neurons is implicated in the rabies-associated aggression.